couchbase-examples/nextjs-quickstart/README.md

 - In the completed quickstart code, fetch URLs use a dynamic `origin` variable instead of hard coding `http://localhost:3000` to ensure requests work when running in other environments.
 We use [next-absolute-url](https://www.npmjs.com/package/next-absolute-url) for this.

 - _**NOTE FOR CAPELLA CLUSTERS:**_ The database initialization code currently only works with local clusters.
 If you are using Capella, you'll need to manually create a bucket called `user_profile` and then within that buckets default scope, a collection called `profile`.
 [See here for more info on managing buckets in Capella.](https://docs.couchbase.com/cloud/clusters/data-service/manage-buckets.html).
-After bucket and collection creation, running `npm run init-db:local` will still work to create the required indices.
+After bucket and collection creation, you can use the index creation command: `npm run build-indexes`.
+Running `npm run init-db:local` will also work to create the required indices.
 The bucket and collection creation steps will fail with `ECONNREFUSED` but it will still be able to create the index on your Capella cluster.

 ## Running The Tests
 A suite of integration tests has been included, and can be run by first setting up the database: